Work is well underway on our multi-million redevelopment of the treatment works which started in September 2014.

 As agreed with local community groups and Southampton City Council, we have created a Community Liaison Group.
 The aim of the group is to create a link between Southern Water, 4D and the local community.
 Regular meetings allow us to receive feedback from the community and provide progress updates.

-The group meets every two months at the site offices and includes representatives from all parties involved.
+The group meets every three months at the site offices and includes representatives from all parties involved.

 Members of the project team will also be on hand to answer questions and discuss the ongoing activities.
 The chair for the group is Councillor Warwick Payne.

 For anyone interested in attending or finding out more information, please call our site office number (during office hours) on 02380 420856.

 Community liaison meeting 17 October 2018